 How to Apply

-Applicants should send inquiries to NIH faculty members, Dr. Robert Colbert, Acting Clinical Director, NIAMS (Rheumatology Scholars) or Dr. Edward Cowen, Acting Chief, Dermatology Branch (Dermatology Scholars).
+Applicants should send inquiries to NIH faculty members, Dr. Robert Colbert, Clinical Director, NIAMS (Rheumatology Scholars) or Dr. Edward Cowen, Acting Chief, Dermatology Branch (Dermatology Scholars).
 Applications will be considered on a rolling basis as they are received.
 Applicants must be accepted into a lab or research group related to rheumatology or dermatology research at the NIH prior to starting the program.
 Applications will be evaluated by a search committee composed of intramural principal investigators with clinical and basic research interests.
 Competitive candidates will be asked to present their research accomplishments and plans to the search committee.
 Read more about the Labs @ NIAMS.